-Effective October 1, 2007, the Company adopted CICA Handbook Section 1535 Capital Disclosures.
+The Company adopted CICA Handbook Section 1535 Capital Disclosures.
 Section 1535 specifies the disclosure of (i) an entity's objectives, policies and processes for managing capital; (ii) quantitative data about what the entity regards as capital; (iii) whether the entity has complied with any capital requirements; and (iv) if it has not complied, the consequences of such non-compliance.
-The Company has included disclosures recommended by the new Handbook section to these financial statements as described more fully below.
+The Company has included disclosures recommended by this Handbook section to these financial statements as described more fully below.